monchrome/monchrome/README.md

 **Major Architectural Contributions - **
 - Led the architectural design and implementation of fintech & issuer Billing service
 - Led the architectural design and implementation of fintech authorizations for allowing usage of VISA APIs
-- Designed solution for sandboxing content uploads before they are deemed secure for further distribution
+- Led the architectural design and implementation of sandboxing content uploads before they are deemed secure for further distribution
-- Designed solution for verification of user/feature permissions for usage of Salesforce Opportunity Scoring
+- Led the architectural design and implementation of verification of user/feature permissions for usage of Salesforce Opportunity Scoring
-- Designed solution for cloud to cloud authentication for feature provisioning
+- Led the architectural design and implementation of authorization of tenant data collection for generation of global models and for allowing usage of those models
 - Designed solution for allowing all microservices to use AWS STS token and gain access to only requested resources on AWS S3
 - Designed solution for tenant org migrations from one AWS region to another
-- Devised the entire architecture of
-- Devised the entire architecture of FuzzTesting alongside Build verificaiton Tests
+- Devised the entire architecture of automated FuzzTesting of CRM Soap APIs alongside build verification tests.